Damped second order flow applied to image denoising: Conclusion.

 \section{Conclusion.}

 In this paper, we introduce a new image denoising model~-- the damped flow.
 The existence and uniqueness of the solution to the model are both proven under certain assumptions.
 For the numerical implementation, based on the St\"{o}rmer-Verlet method, a discrete damped flow, SV-DDF, is developed.
 The convergence of SV-DDF is discussed as well.
 A numerical algorithm with automatic stopping criterion is provided.
-A comparison with three existing methods has shown that the SV-DDF appears to be very competitive with respect to its image denoising capabilities.
-Obviously, except in the $p$-Dirichlet energy denoising, the damped flow can be used for solving a general nonlinear optimization problem of the type (\ref{energyEu}).
+A comparison with three existing methods show that the SV-DDF appears to be very competitive with respect to its image denoising capabilities and its acceleration affect.
+Obviously, beside in the $p$-Dirichlet energy denoising, the damped flow can also be used for solving a general non-linear optimization problem of the type (\ref{energyEu}), see e.g. the denoising model (\ref{GTVflow}).
 Finally, we emphasis that the aim of the paper is to introduce the SV-DDF method to image denoising.
 Since it is comparable to the conventional TV method, it is a promising approach which merits further theoretical and numerical development as well as more extensive comparison to state-of-the-art methods.